OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskItem.AttachmentRemove.md

 ---
-title: TaskItem.AttachmentRemove Event (Outlook) ms.prod: outlook
+title: TaskItem.AttachmentRemove event (Outlook)
 api_name:
 - Outlook.TaskItem.AttachmentRemove
 ms.assetid: 2982d79c-81b8-cca9-4a46-ce6b0a95ff80
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskItem.AttachmentRemove Event (Outlook)
+# TaskItem.AttachmentRemove event (Outlook)

 Occurs when an attachment has been removed from an instance of the parent object.